hypriot/rpi-iojs/README.md

 # rpi-iojs
-Raspberry Pi compatible Docker base image with [io.js](https://iojs.org) preinstalled.
+Raspberry Pi compatible Docker base image with [io.js](https://iojs.org).

 Run all the commands from within the project root directory.